mattgilbertnet/peterlu.github.io/_posts/2014-08-01-linux_latex.md

 ### Launch JabRef from the web browser

-On the main JabRef page at http://jabref.sourceforge.net, click the button marked "Web Start, run JabRef instantly", which will then start the (second most recent) version.
+On the main [JabRef page](http://jabref.sourceforge.net), click the button marked "Web Start, run JabRef instantly", which will then start the (second most recent) version.
 You *must* give the application full access to your machine in order for it to work.

 Once launched and a BibTeX file is opened, you get a list of all of the records, which can then be edited by double-clicking.
 There are several tabs that then open up, so you can either edit the appropriate `Required Fields`, or get the direct text listing in the tab marked `BibTeX source`.